Ickerday/dotnet-xamarin-weather-app/README.md

 - Simple error handling - app exceptions display as toasts
 - Splash image
 - Search history taken from SQLite DB
+- Custom logo and icons

 ## Ideas for extension

-- Settings (with persistence, e.g. a BusinessParameters table in the database)
+- Settings, e.g. units (with persistence, e.g. a BusinessParameters table in the database)
 - Autocomplete in SearchPage (from OpenWeatherApi's city ID file)
 - UI revamp (e.g. [like so](https://dribbble.com/shots/553778-thermometer))
 - Show a weather representation icon depending on weather code from OpenWeatherApi response